JeongHyunJin/Pix2PixHD/Readme.md

 <br/>

-   You can generate data or test the model with additional options as below:
+   You can generate data or test the model with manually modified options as below:

          python3 Pix2PixHD_Test.py \
          --dataset_name 'EUV2Mag' \